Spring Cleaning for a Business Partnership

 1. Revisit Your Business Partnership Profit Share Agreement

 Let’s face it, business dynamics change.
 If your partnership has evolved over the past year or is likely to change in the coming year, it’s important that you revisit your partnership or profit-sharing agreement to reflect these subtleties.
 If you need to change your agreement drastically, consider bringing the services of your lawyer or accountant to make sure everything is correctly documented.
-Read more about splitting profits in a business partnership.

 2. Review Your Goals

 Goals can quickly get dusty if they aren’t revisited often.
 Expectations between partners can change.
-Are your goals still in alignment?
+Now is the time to ask: are your goals still in alignment?
 Do you both still want the same things from your business?
 Are your measurements of success still the same?
-Do you need to change your tactics to achieve your goals?
+Springtime is also a period for planning ahead, so check in with your partner on these important considerations.

 3. Evaluate One Another’s Performance

 To make this process easier, set and agree to goals for yourselves and the business each year or every six months.
 Then spend some time together reviewing progress and performance against those goals.
 Incorporate a self-assessment into the process—this will make it easier for each partner to analyze their own performance.
 If either of you feels that improvement is needed, try to be honest and discuss your options for making this happen.
 Remember, the goal here is to emphasize the opportunity that improvement can bring, not to dwell on the negative.
-Read more about how to avoid friction in a business partnership.

 4. Automate Your Infrastructure

 Are there any processes or functions that could do with a spring clean or a full-on rip and replace?
 How are your accounting processes?
 Are your books up-to-date?
 Can you trim your expense accounts in any way?
 Cloud-based accounting tools can take a lot of the heavy lifting out of managing your finances and getting to grips with processes that can bog you down, such as time management, invoice generation and tracking, cash flow monitoring, and so on.
-Read more about the benefits of online accounting software.

 Other things to consider: revisit your IT agreements, phone service contracts, and business systems.
 Are you getting the best service and value?
 Would cloud tools help you be more productive?
-Check out our tips for getting more out of small business technology.

 5. Refresh Your Banking Services